Physically based Vulkan RTX path tracer featuring a declarative scene description language based on ECMAScript 7.

 This is a promotional project for Strongbow brand I was involved in during my time at UNIT9 digital agency.

-I was working closely with artists helping them to achieve the best visual quality possible (authoring shaders, helping with asset pipeline, setting up animations).
+I was working closely with artists helping them achieve the best visual quality possible (authoring shaders, helping with asset pipeline, setting up animations).
 I also developed car AI algorithms used to create believable procedural traffic and helped with optimizing performance.

 Procedural terrain generator in the style of Sim City 2000, with network chunk replication.